Chart Color Schemes

 Newcomb - Moolap is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Newcomb-Moolap, as per the latest Census evaluation, 86.6% of dwellings were houses, with the remaining 13.4% being semi-detached, apartments, or other types.
-This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Newcomb-Moolap stood at 34.9%, with mortgaged dwellings at 30.4% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,367, below Non-Metro Vic.'s average of $1,863, and the median weekly rent was $300, compared to Non-Metro Vic.'s $375.
-Nationally, Newcomb-Moolap's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Newcomb-Moolap, as per the latest Census evaluation, 86.6% of dwellings were houses while 13.4% comprised semi-detached homes, apartments and other types.
+This compares to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
+Home ownership in Newcomb-Moolap stood at 34.9%, with mortgaged properties at 30.4% and rented ones at 34.7%.
+The median monthly mortgage repayment was $1,367, lower than Non-Metro Vic.'s average of $1,712.
+Median weekly rent in the area was $300, compared to Non-Metro Vic.'s $335.
+Nationally, Newcomb-Moolap's median mortgage repayments were significantly lower at $1,863 and rents were substantially below the national average of $375.

 Frequently Asked Questions - Housing